JamesYFC/SUSMachine/README.md

 ### Simple Syntax

-The simple syntax is in the format `{NextState, PredicateCondition, TransitionType}`.
+The simple syntax is in the format `{PredicateCondition, NextState, TransitionType}`.

+- The predicate condition is simply a function that returns `true` if we should transition to NextState, and `false` otherwise.

 - NextState is the enum state that, when the condition resolves true, the state machine should automatically switch to.

-- The predicate condition is simply a function that returns `true` if we should transition to NextState, and `false` otherwise.

 - TransitionType (defaults to `TransitionType.Update`) specifies what life cycle loop to make our transition check on.